Find schools that offer these popular programs

 Cincinnati State Technical and Community College

-Cincinnati State Technical and Community College is a 2-year, community college with 200 full-time faculty members and more than 100 certificate and associate degree programs.
+Cincinnati State Technical and Community College is a 2-year, community college with more than 100 certificate and associate degree programs.
 These include an associate degree in pastry arts technology.

 Associate of Applied Business in Pastry Arts Technology